-The named person in school with responsibility for dealing with pupils who are unable to attend school because of their medical needs is the Executive Principal and in his absence the school SENDCO.
+The named person in school with responsibility for dealing with pupils who are unable to attend school because of their medical needs is the Principal and in his absence the school SENCo or Inclusion Manager.

 The above person will notify the Specialist Inclusion Services or the nominated school EWO if a pupil is or is likely to be away from school due to medical needs for more than 15 working days.